 Let's break this down by social demographics as well as overall popularity.

 Who Uses Facebook?

 Pretty much everyone has a Facebook account.
-In fact, 79 percent of all Internet users use Facebook.
+In fact, 79 percent of all internet users are active on Facebook.

 Facebook is most popular with people from 18-29 years old (88 percent of people in this age range have a Facebook account).
 Next up is the 30-49 age group (84 percent) followed by people 50-64 years of age (72 percent) and people who are 65 and above (62 percent).